 Foremost, know that God wants an intimate relationship with you.
 God loves you, and you are priceless to Him.
 In fact, to the heavenly Father, you are worth His Son, Jesus, going to the cross and sacrificing His life for yours.

 That’s why Jesus came into the world, to take upon himself the punishment that man’s sins deserve and to give eternal life to whomever receives Him.

 Sin separates us from God and there is no one who merits salvation.
 Every person has sinned and fallen “short of the glory of God” (Rom.
 3:23).
 “There is no one righteous, not even one . . . there is no one who does good, not even one” (Rom.
 3:10-12).

-In our own ability, there is nothing you or I could do to reestablish that relationship.
-Actually, we rightly deserve the opposite.
+In your own ability, there is nothing you can do (without Jesus) to establish a relationship with God.
+Actually, you rightly deserve the opposite.
 For “the wages of sin is death” (Rom.
 6:23).

 A wage is something earned, or deserved.
-So, the wages of my sin, and yours, should be an earned retribution of death and everlasting shame.
+So, the wages of your sin, and mine, should be an earned retribution of death and everlasting shame.
 That would be justice on us.

 God’s justice requires that “without the shedding of blood, there is no forgiveness” (Heb.
 9:22).
 And, God’s holiness demands justice be carried out.
 Therefore, your sin must be accounted for by the shedding of blood and death.

 That’s why Jesus went to the cross at Calvary – to take upon himself the rightful penalty for our sin, which is death.
 “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Cor.
 5:21)